2020 Toyota Racing Series

 The 2020 Castrol Toyota Racing Series was the sixteenth running of the Toyota Racing Series, the premier open-wheel motorsport category held in New Zealand.
 The series consisted of fifteen races at five meetings.
 It began on 17 January at Highlands Motorsport Park, in Cromwell, and concluded on 16 February with the 65th running of the New Zealand Grand Prix, at Circuit Chris Amon in Feilding.

+The championship was won by Igor Fraga, who became the first Brazilian driver to win the title.
+Despite securing one extra victory with five wins compared to Fraga's four, defending champion and series returnee Liam Lawson would end the season as the runner-up.
+Yuki Tsunoda, Franco Colapinto, Tijmen van der Helm, Caio Collet, Jackson Walls, and Émilien Denner all secured one victory each.

 Changes

 Technical

 In May 2019, the new Tatuus F.3 T-318, nicknamed "FT-60", chassis was revealed to be the chassis used from the 2020 season onwards.
 The change in chassis will also be accompanied by a new engine.
 The modified 1.8L Toyota four cylinder 2ZZ-GE production engines that were used since the series' inception will be replaced with a 2.0L turbocharged unit, increasing power output from 200bhp (150kW) to 270bhp (200kW).
 The top speed of the cars has increased to 250 km/h.
 The improved aerodynamics mean that the FT-60 is expected to generate around 25% more downforce that its predecessor.
 The six-speed Sadev paddle-shift sequential will remain.